-Ensure that you use an APU designed for the FM2+ socket.
-The APU fits in only one correct orientation.
-DO NOT force the APU into the socket to prevent bending the pins and damaging the APU!
+The AM3+ socket has a different pinout from the AM2+/AM2 socket.
+Ensure that you usd a CPU designed for the AM3+ socket.
+The CPU fits in only one correct orientation.
+DO NOT force the CPU into the socket to prevent bending the pins and damaging the CPU!